What is magic?

 Water spells can include potions (see below), but can also include ritual baths, leaving offers in water, or giving up bad energy or habits to the ocean.

 Bones are a contentious subject in witchcraft.
 Some people will never use them, some people’s practice is not complete without them.
+You can actually get bones in an ethical manner, by either cleaning up roadkill yourself or paying someone to do it for you, or literally keeping the bones from your dinner!

 Some uses for bones are: